KellyStathis/datacite-controlled-vocabularies/README.md

 In case you want to use **sheet2rdf** in your own work you need to:

-1. Follow [gsheets](https://pypi.org/project/gsheets/) Quickstart and generate client_secrets.json and storage.json
+1. Follow [gsheets](https://pypi.org/project/gsheets/) Quickstart and generate client_secrets.json and storage:

+- When generating credentials, use type "Desktop App" (formerly "Other").

 2. Create following [Github secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets):